ryan-haskell/elm-spa/README.md

   )
 ```

-Initially, our layout takes in three inputs:
+Initially, our layout has access to a record with three fields:

-- __messages__ - not used here, but allows programmatic navigation to other pages.
+- __navigateTo__ - allows programmatic navigation to other pages.

 - __route__ - the current route